Legacy-Players/LegacyPlayersV4/README.md

 ## Special Thanks

-Special thanks to the original project, LegacyPlayersV3, for laying the foundation of this work, and [Turtle WoW](https://turtle-wow.org/) for their continuous support and inspiration.
+Special thanks to the original project, LegacyPlayersV3, for laying the foundation of this work.
+Also to the [Turtle WoW](https://turtle-wow.org/) project for their continuous support and inspiration.

 ## License